SubodhShil/AI-Machine-Learning/Revision Day 2/README.md

 2. **Unsupervised Learning**: No labels are provided, the algorithm divide dataset into multiple groups or clusters based on similarity of features.
 So, within a cluster the data is share similar traits whereas between clusters there are abundance of differentiable traits.

-3. **Reinforcement Learning**: Reinforce to do a task by providing rewards if it continues to do the task in the correct way.
+3. **Reinforcement Learning**: Imitate real-world learning process of humans.
+Reinforce to do a task by providing rewards (if it continues to do the task in the correct way) or penalize (if it is not providing any good result).

 &nbsp;